LilyTheFlower/FBX-Converter-with-GUI/README.md

 ## Why did I make this?:
 There are many tools like this one, but all I have seen use a command line
 interface.
-That is fine for people who are used to such an interface, like
+That is fine for people who are comfortable with such an interface, like
 programmers, but I wanted to create an interface friendly to artists and
 designers who werent comfortable with that interface.
 I also feel this interface
 facilitates simpler directory selection.